Mingkai14/Features_Extraction/README.md

   Provide a number less than 200 and greater than 0.
 DDGWizard will run blast in multi-process.

   --mode
   Default is "whole".
-DDGWizard will run complete processes. "model_only" mean only generate mutation structures. "blast_only" mean only generate
+DDGWizard will run complete processes. "model_only" mean only generate mutation structures. "blast_only" mean only run blast.
+When there is a large amount of data to be processed, this mechanism allows the task to be completed in segments.

-  You can generate features by separate sections. "model_only" and "blast_only" will gernerate and save files required by "whole".
-When run "whole", if it find you already have required files, it won't run "model_only" and "blast_only" again.
-So you can continuously run "model_only", "blast_only",
-  "whole".
-This mechanism is to prevent the program from running too long.

-  --process_num Multiple process number, which is limited from 1-40
+  --process_num
+  Provide a number less than 200 and greater than 0.
+DDGWizard will calculate data in multi-process.

 ### c.
 Output:
-  After running, it will generate a csv file name features_table.csv in:
+There will be a xls file under ...

-  Your_Path/Features_Extraction/src/Features_Table/

 ## 2. Train_and_Evaluate_Models_Executable.py